Vietnam Travel from Canada

 Hoi An is the place where not only attracting newcomers but also encouraging many tourists to come back again.
 It is famous for being an ancient town where the rustic yellow-walled tubed buildings line up.
 The town was built and developed by the Japanese, Chinese and Vietnamese in which the Chinese architecture is the main theme throughout the whole site.
 The most sought-after destinations are the Thanh Ha Pottery Village, Tra Que Herb Village, and Kim Bong Carpentry Village.
 Besides, there are plenty of restaurants with lots of variety at cheap price, the night markets are great and the people are lovely.
 It truly is a paradise for visitors to go and explore.

-Ho Chi Minh city is such a young and modern city born and raised for roughly over 300 years.
+Ho Chi Minh City is such a young and modern city born and raised for roughly over 300 years.
 Traveling here, you will see the attractions influenced by the French-era architecture such as Vietnam’s own Notre Dame Cathedral, the War Remnants Museum, and Ben Thanh Market.
-The Central Post Office, Reunification Palace are also visited by travelers.
-Let’s not stop here, Sai Gon by night attracts you by its vibe and personal charming, please wander around Bui Vien streets, or taste local cuisine.
-Ho Chi Minh is also as a stop-over for tourists of they want to visit Mekong Delta, Cu Chi Tunnel, Cao Dai temple, Vung Tau and the other southern provinces.
+The Central Post Office, Reunification Palace are also popularly visited by travelers.
+Let’s not stop here, Saigon by night attracts you by its vibe and personal charming, please wander around Bui Vien streets, taste local cuisine or enjoy exciting nightlife of the city.
+Ho Chi Minh City is also as a stop-over for tourists who want to visit the lust Mekong Delta, historical Cu Chi Tunnels, Cao Dai Temple, beaches of Vung Tau or Mui Ne and the other southern provinces.

 Interact with locals